Cassidy Tubbs

 There are, of course, consequences for misbehavior, such as the loss of a privilege or activity.
 Consistent, daily misbehavior or severe misbehavior will call for more severe consequences and/or parental contact.
 These consequences may include: loss of recess time, visit with the principal, loss of special event privileges, loss of field trip, etc. These are designed to make consequences more meaningful and effective for individual students.

-Accelerated Reading (AR):
+Accelerated Reading (A.R.):

 Parent/Teacher Communication:

+Teamwork and communication between parent and teacher is vital to the success of each child!
 Please feel free to contact your child’s teacher about any concerns or questions you may have.
-Class Dojo or email are both great resources to stay in contact with the teacher.
+Class Dojo or email are both great resources to stay in contact with me.
 Should the need arise for a conference, please schedule through the Elementary office (254) 657-2525.

 Thank you for your cooperation and for the opportunity to work with both you and your child!
 I am looking forward to a great year and hope that you are as well!